euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 is subject to garbage collection, i.e. it can hold references to other objects and thus participate in cycles.
 Objects without ``_GC`` will be directly freed when the reference counter drops to zero.
-The postfix ``_j`` of the string representation means that Jython generated the string rather than native code.
+The postfix ``_j`` of the string representation means that it was generated by Jython rather than by native code.
 We close this section by discussing the observed reference counts:

 * The list-object has one reference increment from its ``JyGCHead`` and the other